This is a list of our most frequently-asked questions about the Adult Basic Education (ABE) courses at CapU.

 Most of our ABE courses are self-paced.

-There are two paced English classes (equivalent to English 11 and 12) and one paced biology class offered in the fall term.
+There are two paced English classes (equivalent to English 11 and 12), one paced history class (grade 12) offered in the spring term, and one paced biology offered in the fall term.

 Attendance for lectures is recommended but is optional.
 The lecture times are listed on our timetable.